 Do What You Will

 For the most part, Wiccans are laissez-faire about drinking alcohol.
-Each person is an individual, and so long as you take personal responsibility for your behavior, you’re free to make your own personal choices.
+Each person is an individual, and so long as you take personal responsibility for your behaviour, you’re free to make your own personal choices.
 That includes alcohol use.
 It’s basically a liberal “live and let live” philosophy.
 And even though covens may have their own rules about what goes on in the circle, what you do in your time outside is your own prerogative.

 Drinking in Excess Not Recommended

 Most Wiccans can probably agree that drinking in excess is not desirable.
 Aside from health implications, it puts you into a state of mental confusion and disorder.
-It creates a mental fog and doesn’t allow you to feel centered or connected with the divine.
+It creates a mental fog and doesn’t allow you to feel centred or connected with the divine.

 Even when alcohol is a component of rituals, it not usually consumed to the point of drunkenness.
 Alcohol should not be abused and drunken foolishness is a no-no. Alcohol should never be abused.
 Here are some things to watch out for: